rlkingston/IPA/README.md

 # IPA
 ***I**terative **P**rojection **A**lgorithms for protein crystallography*

-A program for *ab initio* phase determination and phase improvement.
+A program for *ab initio* phase determination.

 # Overview